harrywang/fred/README.md

   <img width="582" alt="Screen Shot 2020-04-10 at 3 26 42 PM" src="https://user-images.githubusercontent.com/595772/79017638-d5e60880-7b3f-11ea-84b6-84e0db0870e9.png">
   - `-e`: set environment variables for the container. `-e PORT=8765` says Nginx listens on port 8765
   - `-p`: Publish a container's port or a range of ports to the host.
 Format is `hostPort:containerPort`, `-p 8007:8765` means the host's 8007 port will be directed to the container's 8765 port
-- Reset database and load data. `-it` means executing an interactive bash shell (i:interactive, t: terminal) on the container.
+- Reset database and load data. `-it` means executing an interactive bash shell (maybe i:interactive, t: terminal) on the container.
 ```
 $ docker exec -it getfred python manage.py reset_db
 $ docker exec -it getfred python manage.py load_data